yahyagulshan/yahyagulshan.com/content/posts/Make-connection-with-kubernetes-and-jenkins.md

 for file [file](https://yahyagulshan.com/posts/file-content-(account.yaml))

-* Now run the below command
+* Run the following command:

 `kubectl apply -f account.yaml`

-### Save secret token data, we need it while configure Kubernetes credentials in Jenkins
+### Save the secret token data for configuring Kubernetes credentials in Jenkins:

-* to get secret token

-`kubectl get secrets`
+* Run `kubectl get secrets` to list secrets.

-* get secret data run below command

-`kubectl describe secrets/jenkins-token`
+* Run `kubectl describe secrets/jenkins-token` to get the token data .

-*  copy the token and save it in secure place
+*  Copy the token and store it securely.

+### Adding Kubernetes Credentials to Jenkins

-* now open Jenkins (In Jenkins click on Manage Jenkins → Manage Credentials)
+* Open Jenkins and navigate to Manage Jenkins > Manage Credentials.

-* Secret: token string , Paste token data in a secret field

-* create Kubernetes Id (my_kubernetes)with token data(token string )
+* Click "Secret Text" and paste the copied token into the field.

+* Create a Kubernetes ID named "my_kubernetes" with the token as credentials.

 {{< image src="/img/Connection/Jenkins-page.png" caption=" follow the instruction ">}}

-* Save DockerHub credentials in a Jenkins
+### Adding DockerHub Credentials to Jenkins

+* Navigate to Manage Jenkins > Manage Credentials.

 {{< image src="/img/Connection/docker-credentials.png" caption=" follow the instruction ">}}

+* Click "Username and Password" and provide your DockerHub credentials.

-* Configuring Kubernetes plugin
+### Configuring Kubernetes Plugin in Jenkins

-`Jenkins — manage Jenkins — Manage Nodes & Clouds`  (Configure system scroll to bottom and in Add a new cloud, select Kubernetes)

-* Convert certificate info into base64 encoding and paste it in a field ( Kubernetes server certificate key)
+* Navigate to Manage Jenkins > Manage Nodes & Clouds.

+* Scroll to the bottom and click "Add a new cloud".
+Select "Kubernetes".

+### Convert the Minikube CA certificate to Base64 encoding:

+**Bash**
 `cat /home/devyan/.minikube/ca.crt | base64 -w 0; echo`

 {{< image src="/img/Connection/pic.png" caption=" follow the instruction ">}}

 * Use Kubernetes Id(my_kubernetes) which was crated earlier.

+* Paste the encoded certificate into the "Kubernetes server certificate key" field.

 {{< image src="/img/Connection/id.png" caption=" follow the instruction ">}}

-* Now our connection is establish
+* Save the configuration.

+* Verification and Next Steps